Alien178/Project-63/README.md

 # Project 63

 This is a small Dictionary App.
-There are not a lot of work in the Dictionary.
+There are not a lot of words in the Dictionary.